Jayaniwathsala2002/Jayaniwathsala2002/README.md

 ### 📈 What I'm Focused On

 - Building scalable backend systems with ASP.NET Core
-- Crafting modern Flutter mobile and web interfaces
+- Creating beautiful frontends with Flutter and React
-- Learning DevOps, CI/CD, and cloud (Azure & Docker)
+- Automating deployment with Azure, Netlify, and Docker
-- Clean architecture, testing, and secure REST APIs
+- Following clean code, testing, and GitOps practices

 ---